As an Amazon Associate, we may receive a small commission from qualifying purchases but at no extra cost to you. Learn more.

 Inbreeding of dogs is just one of those things that spark a lot of debates in canine circles.

-There are those that believe it is beneficial—that it is a method by which high-quality specimens can be produced.
+There are those that believe it is beneficial—that it is a method by which perfect traits can be produced.

 On the contrary, the practice can also cause problems down the line.